schoeberl/risc-v-lab/README.md

  * Build your **own** RISC-V microprocessor
  * Run **your** processor in your Basys3 board
- * This is a new 3 weeks course
+ * This is a (relatively) new 3 weeks course
  * I am exciting to see you building a RISC-V processor

 ## Introduction Round

  * Who are you?
  * Why this course?

+## Prerequisites

+ * Basic digital design knowledge
+   * What is your HW design background?
+   * Which language did you learn?
+ * Basic knowledge of RISC-V ISA
+   * What you did in CAE (02155)
+ * Basic Knowledge of Pipelining (again from CAE)

 ## Rules